jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

     (b) does not include—
-      (i) gambling conducted by the Lotteries Commission; or (ii) gambling authorised under the Racing Industry Act 2020; or (iii) gambling by a person in New Zealand conducted by a gambling operator located outside New Zealand; or (iv) a sales promotion scheme that is in the form of a lottery and is conducted in New Zealand; or (v) class 3 gambling in the form of a lottery conducted by any gambling operator that holds a class 3 operator’s licence that allows the gambling operator to conduct a lottery
+      (i) gambling conducted by the Lotteries Commission; or (ii) gambling authorised under the Racing Industry Act 2020; or (iii) subject to section 74AAA of the Racing Industry Act 2020, gambling by a person in New Zealand conducted by a gambling operator located outside New Zealand; or
+      (iv) a sales promotion scheme that is in the form of a lottery and is conducted in New Zealand; or (v) class 3 gambling in the form of a lottery conducted by any gambling operator that holds a class 3 operator’s licence that allows the gambling operator to conduct a lottery
   - **responsible gambling** means lawful participation in gambling—